ElliottMeeks/colorvisionproject-YizhakTime/README.md

 ### Functions
 I used functions because they save space and provide smoother functionality.
 For example, I used a function called findChar without any parameters and a return type because it is locating the hexadecimal values and storing them in a list.

+### Classes
+Classes are used to create data types which organizes function according to a certain characteristic such as car having classes such as a class engine.
+I created a class called filecolor which have functions that change the color from a file.
+For example, in my main.cpp, I have a function called findChar() which finds the hexadecimals from a file and stores them from a vector.
+This vector is referred to the class called filecolor which changes the elements inside the vector into a different color.